Tezsure/Tezster-CLI/README.md

 tezster --help
 ```

 Now you can run all the tezster commands.
-For usage guidance follow our [documentation](https://docs.tezster.tech/tezster-cli#local-node-setup).
+For usage guidance follow our [documentation page](https://docs.tezster.tech/tezster-cli#local-node-setup).

 ### NPM Package

-You can also install tezster-cli using npm package.
+You can install tezster-cli using npm package as well.
 To install npm package, run:
 ```
 sudo npm install -g tezster@latest
 ```